RaphelWei/my-blog-base/content/en/post/ml-notes/svm-support-vectors/index.md

 ---
 author : "Sihan Wei"
-title: "Support Vector Machines (Part I): What Is a Support Vector?"
+title: "Support Vector Machines (Part III): What Is a Support Vector?"
 date: 2025-03-26T21:29:58-04:00
-tags : ["Machine Learning", "SVM", "Python"] categories : ["ml-notes"] description : "Understanding the Building Blocks of SVMs"
+tags : ["Machine Learning", "SVM", "Python"] categories : ["ml-notes"] description : "The points that live on the edge—and why they carry all the weight."
 image: "svm.jpg"
 draft: false
 ---